3600 - Distribution and Posting of Promotional Materials

 126.96.36.199.
 School employees, including coaches, must not be involved with the finances of the outside organization.

 188.8.131.52.
 All fundraisers must be approved by the school administration.

 2.1.3.
 Regardless of whether a fundraiser is run by the school or contracted with an outside organization, the following apply:

 2.2.1.
-Except as specifically provided for in this policy; companies, organizations, and individuals (to include employees) with outside of the school/district interests may not use the schools or other district facilities for the posting or distribution of "promotional materials" to include fliers, advertisements, bulletins, newspapers, posters, signs, banners, coupons, or any other materials.
+Except as specifically provided for in this policy; companies, organizations, and individuals (to include employees) with outside of the school/district interests may not use the schools or other district facilities for the posting or distribution of "promotional materials" to include electronic flyers, flyers, emails, advertisements, bulletins, newspapers, posters, signs, banners, coupons, or any other materials.

 2.2.2.
 Advertising and sponsorship permitted pursuant to this policy shall not be considered as an endorsement or approval by the Board of any particular group, organization or company, not of any purposes, programs, activities, products or services or any such group.

 2.3.
-Fundraising and Authorized Promotional Materials MUST be age appropriate and MUST NOT:
+Fundraising and Authorized Advertising Materials MUST be age appropriate and MUST NOT: